kwicz/unfriend_facebook/README.md

 ## Usage Options

-This project offers two different methods for deleting Facebook activities:
+This project offers three different methods for deleting Facebook activities:

+### Option 1: Chrome Extension (Easiest)

+The Chrome extension provides a convenient interface to help you delete your Facebook activity:

+1. **Install the extension**:

+   - In Chrome, go to Menu (three dots) > More tools > Extensions
+   - Enable "Developer mode" in the top right corner
+   - Click "Load unpacked" and select the project folder
+   - The Unfriend Facebook extension icon should appear in your browser toolbar

+2. **Using the extension**:

+   - Log into your Facebook account
+   - Navigate to your Facebook activity page
+   - Click the Unfriend Facebook extension icon in your toolbar
+   - Follow the on-screen instructions in the popup to start the deletion process
+   - The extension will automate the deletion process directly in your browser

+3. **Extension features**:
+   - Easy-to-use interface for managing Facebook activity
+   - Runs directly in your browser without need for external scripts
+   - Visual feedback on deletion progress

-### Option 1: Node.js Script with Playwright (Recommended)
+### Option 2: Node.js Script with Playwright (Recommended for Batch Processing)

 This method uses a standalone Node.js script with Playwright for automation: